Ulick de Burgh, 1st Marquess of Clanricarde: Background and education

-Born at Belmont, Hampshire, Clanricarde was the son of General John de Burgh, 13th Earl of Clanricarde, and Elizabeth, daughter of Sir Thomas Burke, 1st Baronet.
-Henry de Burgh, 1st Marquess of Clanricarde, was his uncle.
+Born at Belmont, Hampshire, Clanricarde was the son of General The 13th Earl of Clanricarde and Elizabeth, daughter of Sir Thomas Burke, 1st Baronet.
+Henry, 1st Marquess of Clanricarde, was his uncle.
 He succeeded in the earldom in July 1808 at the age of five, on the death of his father.
 He was educated at Eton College.
-Burgh was a member of the Anglican Church, like his father, although his mother was a Catholic.
+The young 14th Earl of Clanricarde was a member of the Anglican Church, like his father, although his mother was a Catholic.

-Burgh was an active Freemason as a young man.
-While studying as an undergraduate at Christ Church, Oxford he was initiated into the Apollo University Lodge No. 711 (later No. 357) of the United Grand Lodge of England on 15 November 1820.
+Lord Clanricarde was an active Freemason as a young man.
+While studying as an undergraduate at Christ Church, Oxford, he was initiated into the Apollo University Lodge No. 711 (later No. 357) of the United Grand Lodge of England on 15 November 1820.

 Political and diplomatic career

 In 1825, at the age of 24, Clanricarde was created Marquess of Clanricarde in the Peerage of Ireland, a revival of the title which had become extinct on his uncle's death in 1797.
 The following year he was made Baron Somerhill, of Somerhill in the County of Kent, in the Peerage of the United Kingdom, which entitled him to a seat in the House of Lords.
 In January 1826 the Earl of Liverpool appointed him as Joint Under-Secretary of State for Foreign Affairs (alongside Lord Howard de Walden), a post he held until August of the same year.
 He was sworn of the Privy Council in December 1830.

 Between 1838 and 1840, Lord Clanricarde served as British Ambassador to Russia.
 In 1846, he was appointed Postmaster General, with a seat in the cabinet, by Lord John Russell, an office he retained until the government fell in 1852.
 He held his last ministerial post when he was briefly Lord Keeper of the Privy Seal under Lord Palmerston for a few weeks in February 1858.
-Apart from his political career, he was also Lord-Lieutenant of County Galway between 1831 and 1874.
+Apart from his political career, he was also Lord-Lieutenant of County Galway between 1831 and 1874, Colonel of the Galway Militia from 1831 and Vice-Admiral of Connaught from 1841 until 1847.
 In 1831, he was made a Knight of the Order of St Patrick.
+He served as president of the Royal Institute of the Architects of Ireland from 1844 to 1863.